19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (g) without prejudice to the Public Transport Council Act (Cap.
 259B) —

-(i) to carry out operational planning for bus services to meet the needs and expectation of the public, including coordinating the routes and scheduling of bus services provided by holders of bus service licences and bus service operator’s licences;
+(i) to carry out operational planning for bus services to meet the needs and expectation of the public, including coordinating the routes and scheduling of bus services provided by holders of bus service licences;

+[Act 30 of 2015 wef 22/01/2016]

-(ii) to provide financial assistance to holders of bus service licences or bus service operator’s licences with the object of improving and expanding the range and reliability of the bus services so provided by all or any of them;
+(ii) to provide financial assistance to holders of bus service licences with the object of improving and expanding the range and reliability of the bus services so provided by all or any of them;

+[Act 30 of 2015 wef 22/01/2016]

-(iii) to procure for or make available to any holder of a bus service licence or a bus service operator’s licence such buses as are necessary for improving and expanding the range and reliability of the bus services so provided by all or any of them;
+(iii) to procure for or make available to any holder of a bus service licence such buses as are necessary for improving and expanding the range and reliability of the bus services so provided by all or any of them;

 [Act 17 of 2015 wef 01/09/2015]

+[Act 30 of 2015 wef 22/01/2016]

 (iv) to regulate the carriage of passengers on any road for hire or reward in accordance with the Road Traffic Act; and